StaticReturn/staticreturn.github.io/rules/classes/sniper.md

 *  ⚔:  If you have cover your ranged attacks deal 1 extra point of damage.
 *  ⚔:  If an opponent just arrived to combat, before he acts you may attack it dealing 1 less damage than normal.
 *  ✧:  Insead of attacking this turn call out a target.
 If you attack that target next turn perform a critical hit.
 *  ✧:  You may move twice your normal movement.
-You are considered hidden to all opponents who never see you with no cover for more than one square.
 *  🛡:  If you have cover reduce the damage of a ranged attck against you to 0.